cronologic-de/ug_ndigo6g/source/hardware/connections.rst

 Use Control Inputs as TDCs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-The control inputs FPGA0 and FPGA1 can be used as low-resolution TDCs.
+The control inputs TRG and GATE can be used as low-resolution TDCs.

 .. hint::

-    To record timestamps with the FPGA0 or FPGA1 input, set :cpp:member:`ndigo6g12_configuration::tdc_configuration.channel[4||5]<ndigo6g12_tdc_channel::enable>`
+    To record timestamps with the TRG or GATE input, set :cpp:member:`ndigo6g12_configuration::tdc_configuration.channel[4||5]<ndigo6g12_tdc_channel::enable>`
     to :code:`true`.